 By the launch of the historical data we are entering into a fourth phase.
-Since the 8th version of the dataset, the Historical V-Dem data is now part of the publicly released datasets.
-When including (no longer existing) countries that are only covered in Historical V-Dem, such as Bavaria and the Two Sicilies, the total number of countries covered in the dataset is 201.
-The V-Dem database now contains more than 19 million data points.
+Since the V8 of the dataset, the Historical V-Dem data is now part of the publicly released datasets.
+When including (no longer existing) countries that are only covered in Historical V-Dem, such as Bavaria and the Two Sicilies, the total number of countries covered in the dataset is 202.
+The V-Dem database now contains more than 28 million data points.
 We hope to be able to update the data on an annual or biannual basis for all/as many countries as possible.
-The datasets are launched each year during spring; thus, the next dataset will be launched spring 2019.
+The new versions of the datasets are launched each year during spring.